If you are unaware of the changes to the HSC English course, we’ve got you covered.

 One of the most important change is to the modules that Preliminary HSC and HSC students will now be studying is changed.

-Year Eleven Advanced English students will now be studying ‘Close Study of Literature’ as their new Module B.
+Year 11 Advanced English students will now be studying ‘Critical Study of Literature’ as their new Module B.

-So, let’s jump in a see what a ‘Close Study of Literature’ is all about!
+So, let’s jump in a see what the Year 11 English Advanced Module B: Critical Study of Literature is all about!

-The close study of a text is the staple of the English curriculum, but its selection as a distinct module within the Year Eleven curriculum has a number of implications which you will have to consider.
+The critical study of a text is the staple of the English curriculum, but its selection as a distinct module within the Year 11 curriculum has a number of implications which you will have to consider.

 For this module, there is no related text, meaning that your critical attention will be focused upon your one prescribed text.
 You must understand this text at a deep level in order to sustain a whole essay about it.

-In the Close Study of Literature you will “develop understanding of the ways that language features, text structures and stylistic choices can be used in literary texts.”
+In the Critical Study of Literature you will “develop understanding of the ways that language features, text structures and stylistic choices can be used in literary texts.”